 And I wanted to be able to watch it in the usual detached way I always watch Lady Gaga.
 Someone whom I have never been that enamoured of.

 But I couldn’t and that is because, after years of ignoring Lady Gaga completely, now I think I love her.

 And it is all because of a video.

-Shown on American television last Sunday morning, it’s a short interview with Lady Gaga and Tony Bennett, both of whom talk about why they worked together and what they love about each other.
+Shown on American television last Sunday morning, it is a short interview with Lady Gaga and Tony Bennett, both of whom talk about why they worked together and what they love about each other.

-And that’s the first flicker of an eye you see that makes you realize Lady Gaga’s armour isn’t quite as intact as she’d probably like it to be.
+And that is the first flicker of an eye you see that makes you realize Lady Gaga’s armour isn’t quite as intact as she would probably like it to be.

-From there, the interview moves into territory that, from her body language, she’s not comfortable exploring.
+From there, the interview moves into territory that, from her body language, it is obvious she is not comfortable exploring.
 How her manager left her, how she felt abandoned and how he told the whole world that she left him.

-And then, before you know it, she’s pressing her lips together to keep from crying and when she’s asked “What do you want now?“, this little girl’s voice appears and she says “I just want to be happy“, and then, when she talks about singing with Tony Bennett, she cries.
+And when she is asked “What do you want now?“, this little girl’s voice appears and she says “I just want to be happy“.
+Then she talks about singing with Tony Bennett, and she cries.

 And now.
 Now I love her.

-And, now I have to spend my time listening to all that Lady Gaga music I never bothered with before, because, now I know she’s human, I know what to look for in her eyes and in her body language and, through her music, and I’ll get to know how she feels.
+I know what to look for in her eyes and in her body language and, through her music, and so now I will get to know how she feels.